Ballard County, Kentucky

-Ballard County is a county located in the extreme west portion of the U.S. state of Kentucky.
+Ballard County is a county located in the west portion of the U.S. state of Kentucky.
 As of the 2020 census, the population was 7,728.
 Its county seat is Wickliffe and its largest city is LaCenter.
 The county was created by the Kentucky State Legislature in 1842 and is named for Captain Bland Ballard, a soldier, statesman, and member of the Kentucky General Assembly.
-Ballard County is part of the Paducah, KY-IL Micropolitan Statistical Area.
+Ballard County is part of the Paducah, KY-IL Metropolitan Statistical Area.

 History

 Ballard County was formed from portions of Hickman County and McCracken County.
 It was named for Bland Ballard (1761–1853), a Kentucky pioneer and soldier who served as a scout for General George Rogers Clark during the American Revolutionary War, and later commanded a company during the War of 1812.
 On February 17, 1880, the courthouse was destroyed by a fire, which also destroyed most of the county's early records.
 The county seat was transferred from Blandville to Wickliffe in 1882.